-If your child is unwell please telephone CPS by 9.00am on the first day of absence.
+Please telephone CPS as soon as possible if your child is unwell (by 9.00am at the latest) on the first day of absence.
 Under Government regulations any absence not covered by a written note, telephone conversation or personal visit is automatically 'unauthorised'.

-If your child has vomited or experienced diarrhoea your child must remain off school for 48 hours after the last episode.
+If your child has vomited or experienced diarrhoea your child must remain off school for a minimum of 2 school days after the last episode.